Linux

 Conclusion

-account login, enabling SSH access via key-based authentication, and further hardening the Firewall with more granular rules and permissions.
+That’s all for this part!
+In the next installment, we’ll focus on enhancing security by disabling root login, enabling SSH key-based authentication, and further strengthening the firewall with more detailed rules and permissions.

 keywords: macmini • router • linux • nixos • pppoe • unifi • ubiquiti • apple • vlan • tl-sg108e